Ohio State Lima Consultation and Assessment Team(CAT)

 If you are concerned for your safety or that of others, call 911.

-- If you encounter a situation that is not immediately life-threatening, but of sufficient concern that it warrants rapid intervention (within 24-48 hours), please do one of two things: 1) make personal telephone contact (not a voice message or email) with at least one member of the Consultation & Assessment Team; or 2) complete the CAT reporting form to explain the circumstances (see below for guidance on how to document your concerns):
+- If you encounter a situation that is not immediately life-threatening, but of sufficient concern that it warrants rapid intervention (within 24-48 hours), please do one of two things: 1) make personal telephone contact with at least one member of the Consultation and Assessment Team; or 2) document the circumstances and email them to at least one member of the Consultation and Assessment Team (see below for guidance on how to document your concerns):

 • Document the incident.

 In every case, document your concerns.
-If your initial contact with a CAT member occurred via a telephone conversation, follow up by using the CAT reporting form to write a detailed account of what transpired and what actions were recommended or taken.
 Record only factual information, actions that occurred, actual statements that were made, or specific behaviors / observations you make.
 Do not include conjecture, assumptions about what the person was thinking, feeling, or believes to be true unless these were verified or specifically stated.
 The CAT group will maintain confidentiality on the part of the person reporting, and those addressing the situation to the extent this is possible.

-CAT is an informal consultation team that reports to the Dean & Director of the Lima Campus.
-Permanent members include the Associate Dean, Director of Student Life, Director of Counseling and Consultation Service, OSU Police designee, Student Conduct Officer, and Disability Services Coordinator.
+CAT is an informal consultation team that reports to the Dean and Director of the Lima Campus.
+Permanent members include the Associate Dean, Director of Student Life, Director of Counseling and Consultation Service, Ohio State Police designee, Student Conduct Officer, and Disability Services Coordinator.
 CAT utilizes additional resources, recommendations, and personnel from other Ohio State University campuses as needed.

-Consultation meetings are held at the request of OSU faculty, staff, or students who are concerned about the behavior of a student that is potentially dangerous to themselves or others, distressed, or are extremely disruptive.
+Consultation meetings are held at the request of Ohio State faculty, staff, or students who are concerned about the behavior of a student that is potentially dangerous to themselves or others, distressed, or are extremely disruptive.
 Often the behavior is perceived to have a mental illness root.
 Meetings consist of the five core members and faculty, staff, and/or students impacted by the behavior.
 The Lima CAT team was developed solely for student related issues.
-If you are dealing with afaculty/staff issue please contact Lima Human Resources at x8622.
+If you are dealing with a faculty/staff issue please contact Lima Human Resources at 567-242-7277.